 - Who is my thesis advisor?

-Before each semester, the Associate Director of the University Honors Program will contact you and ask for this information.
+Before each semester, the Research Advisor of the University Honors Program will contact you and ask for this information.
 However, you need not wait for this contact; you can send the information as soon as you know it:

 - Semester for thesis completion (fall of your senior year, as much as possible; spring of junior year if graduating in the fall)